Business Management

 Learning Outcomes:

-Upon completing this course, students know how to structure the phases of the organization development process in a target-oriented way.
+Upon completing this course, alumni know how to structure the phases of the organization development process in a target-oriented way.
 They are able to head change projects assuming the role of an internal manager or as project manager and are able to contribute to complex organization development projects.
 They possess a holistic view of organizations and business ventures.
-Over the course of the semester, students have developed and refined the seven predefined core competencies for change and sustainability: willingness and ability to change, willingness and ability to learn, systemic thinking, decision-making and problem-solving skills, goal orientation, resilience and stress management, and assessment skills.
+Over the course of the semester, alumni have developed and refined the seven predefined core competencies for change and sustainability: willingness and ability to change, willingness and ability to learn, systemic thinking, decision-making and problem-solving skills, goal orientation, resilience and stress management, and assessment skills.

 Superior module: